ncgr/lis_gis/README.md

 # lis_gis
-Map viewer for and search interface for USDA/GRIN germplasm accessions and traits. server requirements
+Map viewer for and search interface for USDA/GRIN germplasm accessions and traits.
+See http://legumeinfo.org/germplasm/map for a live demo. server requirements
 * Python 2.7.x
 * Django
 * PostgreSQL and PostGIS

 ## PostgreSQL setup
-Create a database and before loading the schema.sql, created the spatial extension (assuming PostGIS is already available in your PostgrSQL install).
+Create a database and before loading the schema.sql, create the spatial extension (assuming PostGIS is already available in your PostgrSQL install).
 Creating the schema will fail unless PostGIS extension is created first.

 ```
 createdb lis_gis